StratusLab/stratuslab.github.com/_posts/2012-01-10-try-user-cli-installation.md

 ####Windows

-By default the user client expects the configuration file at
+By default the user client expects the configuration file at `%HOMEDRIVE%%HOMEPATH%\.stratuslab\stratuslab-user.cfg`.
-%HOMEDRIVE%%HOMEPATH%\.stratuslab\stratuslab-user.cfg

     mkdir %HOMEDRIVE%%HOMEPATH%\.stratuslab

 The reference configuration file

-* in zip package &lt;install location&gt;\conf\stratuslab-user.cfg.ref
+* in zip package `<install location>\conf\stratuslab-user.cfg.ref`

-User has to copy the file to the default location
-%HOMEDRIVE%%HOMEPATH%\.stratuslab\stratuslab-user.cfg and modify it following explanations to the variables in the file.
+User has to copy the file to the default location `%HOMEDRIVE%%HOMEPATH%\.stratuslab\stratuslab-user.cfg` and modify it following explanations to the variables in the file.
 The variables that are commented out (e.g. p12_certificate) take their default values from the code.

 Appendix
 --------

 ###Python

 Ensure that you have a recent version of Python **>= 2.6**, but < **3.0** installed on your system.
 From the command line type

     $ python -V
       Python 2.6.1